Business Loan Requirements: How To Apply For A Small Business Loan

 - You can apply with your SSN, and if you don’t have one, your ITIN

-- Your business needs to have been in operation for at least nine months
+- Your business needs to have been active and registered for at least nine months

 - A minimum annual net operating income of $30,000